ADHD & Autism

 Radboud University Medical Centre researchers presented their new findings at the 38th European College of Neuropsychopharmacology (ECNP) annual congress in the Netherlands this month.
 And in the first study to look at how ADHD and creativity are connected, scientists believe it could be rooted in how often the neurodivergent mind wanders.

 "Previous research pointed to mind wandering as a possible factor linking ADHD and creativity, but until now no study has directly examined this connection," said lead researcher Han Fang from the Radboud University Medical Centre.
-"We conducted two studies, utilizing two different groups of ADHD patients and healthy controls – one from a European group curated by the ECNP, and a second study from a UK group.
+"We conducted two studies, utilizing two different groups of ADHD patients and [two non-ADHD] controls – one from a European group curated by the ECNP, and a second study from a UK group.
 In total, there were 750 participants.
 Separately analyzing results from two independent groups means that we can have greater confidence in the results."

 In those two ADHD groups, there were no major differences in symptoms – including high prevalence of inattention, impulsivity and focus issues.
 However, the participants in both groups who reported more severe symptoms also had a much higher incidence of "mind-wandering."